raspberrypilearning/parent-detector/worksheet.md

 ![](images/pir_module.png)

 We don't need to worry about the inner workings of the motion sensor.
-What we're interested in are the three pins on it, that can be used to connect it to the Raspberry Pi.
+What we're interested in are the three pins on it, which can be used to connect it to the Raspberry Pi.

 ## Connect the PIR motion sensor

 Before booting your Raspberry Pi, connect the PIR module to the Raspberry Pi.

 Using three female-to-female jumper cables, you'll need to connect each of the PIR sensor's connectors to the appropriate pins on the Raspberry Pi.
-Don't rely on the diagram, for which pin is which though; check the labels on the PIR.
+Don't rely on the diagram to identify which pin is which, though: check the labels on the PIR.

 1. Connect the one labelled `VCC` on the PIR sensor to the 5V pin on the Raspberry Pi.
 This provide power to the PIR sensor.
 1. Connect the one labelled `GND` to a ground pin on the Raspberry Pi.
 This completes the circuit.